BRUHAI/.github/README.md

 # .github
 BROBOT is a personal assistant for DeltaV THRUST with a desire to be a meme token to expand into local lanaguage model training.
 BROBOT:thrust is the first version of BROBOT being used to enhance a cryptocurrency project to increase adoption.
 Interaction with BROBOT:thrust happens at <a href="https://deltavthrust.com">DeltaV THRUST</a> in the top right hand corner icon. <a href="https://ollamahub.com/m/codephreak/brobot:thrust">BROBOT:thrust</a> local language model alpha version 1 is open source at <a href="https://ollamahub.com/m/codephreak/brobot:thrust">brobot:thrust</a><br />

-<a href="https://brobot.dmg.finance">BROBOT BRAI</a> is a Solana meme coin designed to enhance the overall rate of cryptocurrency adoption by providing BROBOT as a tool to existing and launching cryptocurrency projects to enhance the cryptocurrency adoption rate as a whole.
+<a href="https://brobot.dmg.finance">BROBOT BRAI</a> is a Solana meme coin designed to enhance the overall rate of cryptocurrency adoption by providing BROBOT as a tool to existing and launching cryptocurrency projects to enhance the cryptocurrency adoption rate as a whole.<br />
+<a href="https://chat.openai.com/g/g-13FPGdUSz-brobot-thrust">BROBOT THRUST<a/> is a GPT4 openai agent available for advanced DeltaV THRUST interaction.